fairdataihub/fairdataihub.org/blog/file-explorer-guide.md

 When your application needs to display hundreds or even thousands of files, rendering all of them in the DOM at once can drastically slow down the performance of your file explorer.
 TanStack Virtual solves this by rendering only the items currently visible in the viewport (plus a small buffer that you can tweak depending on the needs of your UI), which means you might only be rendering 40–60 items at a time even if your explorer contains thousands of folders and files.

-Below is a simple example of how to use TanStack Virtual to virtualize your file explorer ()
+Below is a simple example of how to use TanStack Virtual to virtualize your file explorer.

 ```jsx
 import React, { useRef } from 'react';